 Fireworks are often a terrifying experience for our pets, especially dogs.
 Since dogs are so much more sensitive to sound, fireworks can cause stress and anxiety and cause dogs to seek a safe haven.
-July 5th is usually the busiest day of the year for Animal Shelters?
-So many pets get lost trying to get away from the incredible BOOMS of Fireworks.
-Summer Fireworks are inevitable, especially here in America’s Hometown, but there are several ways to keep your dog calm during this stressful time.
-These 5 ways to keep your dog calm during fireworks will allow your pet to enjoy summer calmly from the comfort and safety of their own home.
+July 5th is usually the busiest day of the year for Animal Shelters due to so many pets getting lost trying to get away from the BOOMS of Fireworks.
+Since fireworks in the summer are inevitable, we share 5 ways to keep your dog calm during fireworks so that your family can enjoy a relaxing summer celebrating from the comfort and safety of your home.

-Creating a space where your pup can go to feel safe and protected during a scary time (e.g Fireworks or severe storms) will ease their anxiety.
+Creating a space where your pup can go to feel safe and protected during a scary time (e.g. Fireworks or severe storms) will ease their anxiety.
 A crate is a great place to start.
 Include a bed, add their favorite blanket, give them a few toys for comfort and their cozy den will feel like a safe house when things get loud or spooky.
 If you have extra space or are hosting a party, reserve a quiet room for your pets that they can escape to when things get overwhelming.
-Setting up an intentional space for them to feel safe is key so they have more options than just hiding under your bed.
+Setting up an intentional space for them to feel safe is vital, so they have more options than just hiding under your bed or in the bathtub.

 2. Desensitize your pet to Fireworks

 Never underestimate the power of EXERCISE!
-Taking your dog for a nice long walk in the morning, a Fireworks-free time, will help to ease their anxiety in the evening.
-As the saying goes “A tired pup is a happy pup”.
-Having been properly exercised that day they are more likely to sleep or feel relaxed during stressful times.
+Taking your dog for a nice long walk in the morning will help ease their anxiety in the evening.
+As the saying goes, “A tired pup is a happy pup.”
+Having been properly exercised, they are more likely to sleep or feel relaxed during stressful times later in the day.
 Be sure to take proper care when exercising your dog during the summer months.
-We recommend walking your dog during morning hours when the temperatures are cooler, and the ground is not hot/harmful to their paws.
+We recommend walking your dog during morning hours when the temperatures are cooler, and the ground is not hot or harmful to their paws.
 After their morning exercise, they will have no energy left to be fearful or anxious about fireworks or storms occurring in the evenings.

-If you implement the above tips and your pet is still riddled with anxiety reach out to your veterinarian.
+If you implement the above tips and your pet is still riddled with anxiety, reach out to your veterinarian.
 There are many calming agent options a vet can recommend for your pet.
 This includes anything from all-natural CBD oils to calming chews as well as over-the-counter and prescription medications.
 The pet may also recommend specific trainers or training techniques to help your dog feel comfortable around loud noises and fireworks.
-Your Vet will be able to guide you in the best direction for your pet given their history and current state.
+Your Vet will be able to guide you in the best direction given your dog’s history and current state.

-As pet parents, our best intention is to keep our fur babies safe.
+As pet parents, we intend to keep our fur babies safe.
 Fireworks, and our pets’ reactions to them, can be unpredictable.
 These 5 ways to keep your dog calm during fireworks are just some suggestions to help your dogs during the firework season.
-Pets still escape from homes despite our best efforts.
-Make sure your pet comes home safely by keeping their ID tags updated.
+Pets still escape from homes despite our best efforts, so please make sure your pet comes home safely by keeping their ID tags updated.
 Microchipping your pets will also help quickly identify them in case they run away.
-Be sure to include your pets’ name, a working phone number, and your current street address.
+Be sure to include your pets’ name, a working phone number, and your current street address in the identification.

-Share this FREE infographic to spread the work and keep pets safe this 4th of July!
+Share this FREE infographic to spread the word and keep pets safe this 4th of July!